-- (a) "Active attorney" means an attorney who is required to pay the annual registration fee, is registered as active for the current licensing period under Rule 206(a)(1) and (b)(1), and is not suspended or disbarred from the practice of law by the Supreme Court. - (b) "Approved program" means a continuing legal education program approved under these rules. - (c) "Board" means the body created under Rule 803. - (d) "Compliance period" means the period of one year beginning July 1 and ending June 30. - (e) "Continuing legal education program" or "CLE program" means a legal education program, course, or activity designed to maintain and improve an attorney's professional competence. - (f) "Ethics" means the standards found in the Kansas Rules of Professional Conduct that an attorney must comply with to practice law in Kansas and remain in good standing. - (g) "Guidelines" means a document that prescribes administrative requirements for continuing legal education that are not set forth in these rules. - (h) "Inactive attorney" means an attorney who is registered as inactive under Rule 206(b)(1). - (i) "In-house live program" means a live program offered by invitation to a select audience that is not open for attendance by other members of the legal community.
+- (a) "Active attorney" means an attorney who is required to pay the annual registration fee, is registered as active for the current licensing period under Rule 206(a)(1) and (b)(1), and is not suspended or disbarred from the practice of law by the Supreme Court. - (b) "Approved program" means a continuing legal education program approved under these rules. - (c) "Board" means the body created under Rule 803. - (d) "Compliance period" means the period of one year beginning July 1 and ending June 30. - (e) "Continuing Legal Education Office" means the division of the Kansas Supreme